 Goad said the “last straw” was when he discovered she had changed the title of a September 28 article in which he suggested burning people who call for “arson” and “violent insurrection” “at the stake.”
 Mandolyna had apparently altered the original title — “Burn It Down?
 Why Not Burn Them At The Stake” — to “Burn Them Down,” which, he insisted, “made no sense.”

-Greg Johnson said had written to Goad and offered to “match what Taki’s paying [him]” as well as give him “creative freedom” and “a more receptive environment.”
+Greg Johnson said he had written to Goad and offered to “match what Taki’s paying [him]” as well as give him “creative freedom” and “a more receptive environment.”
 Goad promptly used that “creative freedom” to pen a racist screed in which he, among other things, called Black children “human welfare check[s]” and wrote that “Crime is another area in which blacks are peerlessly supreme.”

 He concluded the article, which features a horrifically racist caricature of a Black man, by writing, “Only an irredeemably jealous racist would deny blacks their rightful place as the intercontinental champeens [sic] of rape, basketball, and child-naming.”